Guardsquare/basic-device-binding-example/README.md

 This project describes the integration of a basic Device Binding into your app.
 Firstly, let's describe a typical REST workflow without Device Binding, so that we can clearly see the differences between approaches.

+You can read more about Device Binding in our blog post [Enhanced App Authentication Scheme with Mobile Device Binding](https://www.guardsquare.com/blog/mobile-device-binding).

 ### Typical workflow of REST API (without Device Binding)